 While strokes are best known for damaging the brain, they also interrupt people’s nutrition.
 This study wanted to explore if the quality of nutrition was related to one’s recovery after a stroke.
 To fully understand this question, the scientists looked at reaching in rats that had just had a stroke.
 Some of the rats had a fully nutritious diet, while some of them had a protein and energy lacking diet.
 Reaching to grab something might seem like a very easy thing to do, but for people who have just had a stroke it can be very challenging, and since rats can be taught to reach for food, this makes it a very good way to look at the impact of a poor diet on stroke recovery.

 This study could have large implications for early care treatment of stroke survivors.
-If the protein-rich diet helps promote reaching in rats, this suggest that hospitals should up their cafeteria's nutrition game.
+If the protein-rich diet helps promote reaching in rats, this suggests that hospitals should up their cafeteria's nutrition game.
 Before you send off a new menu to your local hospital, these results first and foremost need to be replicated in people (since this study was done with rats).
 And even before that, there is still much to learn about how different types of protein and nutrition can benefit rat reaching, or if this nutrition boost can help out other aspects of stroke recovery as well.
 There is still a lot of science to be done!

 Amount Funded: $8,000